-In the early 1600s, the Anglican Church was under criticism from all manner of dissenters offering a wide variety of opinions on how the church should change.
-The Puritan beliefs are probably the best-remembered, and the Puritan zeal to change the church appealed mightily to a young minister named Charles Chauncy.
+In the early 1600s, the Anglican Church came under criticism from all manner of dissenters offering a wide variety of opinions on how the church should change.
+The Puritan beliefs are probably the best remembered, and the Puritan zeal to change the church appealed mightily to a young minister named Charles Chauncy.

 Born in 1592 in England, Charles Chauncy became a vicar in the Anglican Church.
 But Chauncy was drawn to the Puritans – the group of religious reformers that wanted to work within the church.

-In broad strokes, the Puritan beliefs involved removing Catholic traditions and ceremony that had been incorporated into the Anglican Church.
-They wanted to return to a purer form of religion that stressed the need for a more pious life and a more personal relationship with God that put ministers on the same footing as everyone else.
+In broad strokes, the Puritan beliefs rejected the Catholic traditions and ceremony incorporated into the Anglican Church.
+Puritans wanted to return to a purer form of religion that stressed the need for a more pious life.
+They also wanted a more personal relationship with God that put ministers on the same footing as everyone else.

-But among the Puritans there was substantial debate over particulars, and Chauncy had some ideas that were radical for the times.
-There was considerable debate over how often and when churches should offer communion services – Chauncy supported evening communion.
-But he is perhaps best known for his stand on baptism.
-The ceremony did not involve merely sprinkling holy water over a person, he believed, but rather complete immersion in the water – even for infants.
+For example, how often and when should churches offer communion services?
+Chauncy supported evening communion.
+How should ministers administer baptism?
+Chauncy believed the ceremony did not involve merely sprinkling holy water over a person.
+Rather, he believed in complete immersion in the water – even for infants.

 Twice Chauncy was taken to task for his outspoken opinions while in England.
 Once he was even briefly imprisoned.
 Both times he recanted his positions, but he maintained a simmering anger at being called to heel by church authorities.
 After his second run-in, a fellow clergyman wrote in a letter:

 With Chauncy gaining a following for his positions, the church was apparently planning once again to confront him when he decided it was best to leave England for America.
-He arrived in Plymouth in 1638 and ministered there for two years before his brash nature led to his departure – this time to Scituate.
+He arrived in Plymouth in 1638 and ministered there for two years.
+Then his brash nature led to his departure – this time to Scituate.
 Another church member reported on the news in a letter to England:

 In Scituate, Chauncy found a more welcoming community that at least tolerated (for the most part) his theories on baptism.
-Massachusetts governor John Winthrop recorded in his journal in 1642:
+Massachusetts Gov. John Winthrop recorded in his journal in 1642:

-In another instance, Chauncy was nearly pulled into the water during a baptism in the panic over drowning, Winthrop recorded.
-In at least one instance, Chauncy agreed to give a mother a letter that allowed her to have her baby baptized in Boston, using a less traumatic ceremony.
+In at least one instance, Chauncy nearly got pulled into the water during a baptism in the panic over drowning, Winthrop recorded.
+In another, Chauncy agreed to give a mother a letter that allowed her to have her baby baptized in Boston, using a less traumatic ceremony.

-Chauncy was also outspoken in his criticism of the half-way doctrine: a policy adopted in many Puritan Congregational Churches that allowed children of non-baptized members to be baptized and accepted into the church.
-This allowed the church to maintain greater numbers and political influence, but critics argued it allowed non-believers into the church as well.
+Chauncy also vehemently criticized the half-way doctrine.
+Many Puritan Congregational Churches allowed the baptism of children of non-baptized members and accepted them into the church.
+This allowed the church to maintain greater numbers and political influence.
+But critics argued it allowed non-believers into the church as well.

-Rev. Chauncy was offered the position of president of the young college.
-There was a stipulation, however.
+The young college then offered the Rev. Chauncy the position of president.
+The job came with a stipulation, however.
 Chauncy would have to silence his most controversial views on Puritan beliefs and focus on running the college.